Papers:

 Forthcoming:

-"Was Marx a Republican?"
-Forthcoming in NOMOS LXX: Capitalism and Socialism.
 Recipient of the 2025 NOMOS (the American Society for Political and Legal Philosophy) Guest Student Scholar award

 Abstract: A recent, influential reading of Marx argues that we should consider him to be a member of the republican tradition.
 Proponents of this reading claim that Marx subscribed to the republican ideal of freedom as non-domination.
 The first aim of this paper is to argue against this widespread view, particularly by showing that it obscures core features of Marx’s thought about freedom.
 Rather than focusing on the domination of some human beings by others, as republican accounts do, Marx’s discussions of freedom often concern the question of how freedom is possible for living beings, who must struggle with their natural environment in order to survive.
 Marx argues that freedom requires that human beings gain collective control over our environment, so that we that we can develop valuable human capacities after meeting our basic needs.
 In light of this fact, the second aim of this paper is to argue that Marx’s conception of freedom raises a significant challenge for the republican tradition.
 Some republicans claim that socialists ought to accept the republican ideal of freedom because it provides the most comprehensive account of capitalism’s threat to economic liberties.
 However, Marx’s conception of freedom appears well-positioned to capture social ills for which the republican tradition may fail to account.